By Evan Pillsbury on Nov 1, 2018 3:55:43 PM

 - Your household monthly expenses

-Before submitting an OIC to the IRS, it's important to take a look at each of these because each affect whether your OIC will be accepted.
+Before submitting an OIC to the IRS, it's important to take a look at each of these because each affect whether your OIC will be accepted and how much you should be offering as a settlement.

 First, let's define what your household consists of as this is important to understand.
 Your household will be you, your spouse, and your dependents.